 Here are a handy bunch of resources for artists participating in the 2020 Melbourne Fringe Festival.
 We’ve got everything from a budget template to tips on writing a press release.
 Even if you aren’t a Festival artist there’s bound to be something here for you – go on, take a peek.

 And because 2020 has been… different, to say the least, we’ve created two brand-new resources that tell you everything you need to know about putting on an event in this year of years.
 Make sure you check out our guide to Melbourne Fringe in 2020 and our Guide to Digital and Physically Distanced Art before you go any further.
+You can also have a browse through our Wellbeing Guide which has been designed specifically to help Fringe artists maintain good mental health and self-care during their Fringe journey.
+This guide has been created by psychologist Chris Cheers, in consultation with Melbourne Fringe staff.

 Our Producer Pack is your Fringe bible (or your non-religious guide to Fringe if you will).
 It’s the central resource for all Melbourne Fringe artists and producers and is a comprehensive guide to putting on an event in the Festival, addressing all aspects of production, venues, risk management, marketing, publicity, accessibility and more.